viresh-ratnakar/exolve/README.md

 cell, the appropriate action will also be taken in the square that is the symmetric counterpart of the current square.

+If the setter has provided annotations by appending annotations at the end of some clues (or by writing them in the exolve-explanations section), then these annotations get shown when the solver clicks "Reveal all".

 If the setter has provided the location of one or more ninas (through exolve-nina sections), then an additional button control, *Show ninas*, gets shown, for the solver to see where the ninas are.
 The button can be clicked again to hide the nina locations.
+Ninas also get shown on clicking "Reveal all".

 If the setter has asked additional questions in the puzzle (through exolve-question sections), then input fields for these get shown too.
-"Reveal/Clear all" controls buttons also include revealing/clearing answers to these questions.
+"Reveal/Clear all" controls buttons also include revealing/clearing answers to these questions apart from showing/hiding annos/explanations/ninas.

 If the setter has set up a submit URL (with an exolve-submit section—the URL can be set up using a Google Form, for instance), then there is a *Submit*